githubnext/eea/docs/report.md

 - Adhoc use of Chat-GPT to generate code under human direction.
 - The coding systems developed by [tessl.ai](https://tessl.ai/).
 - The requirements-to-app toolchain of [cogna.co](https://cogna.co/).
-- The app-description-to-code toolchain of [Lovable](https://www.lovable.dev/).
+- The app-description-to-code toolchains of [Lovable](https://www.lovable.dev/) and [v0](https://v0.dev/).
 - The many recent examples of ["Vibe" programming](https://en.wikipedia.org/wiki/Vibe_coding).

 There are, however, multiple problems with natural language "programming" where words, specifications or documentation are primary.
 These include:

+- The inherent ambiguity of language.
 - The initial absence of specifications or documentation in many existing codebases.
-- The inherent ambiguity of language.
-- The difficulty of understanding and maintaining natural language specifications.
+- The difficulty of maintaining natural language specifications and documentation under change.
+- The difficulty for non-native speakers to work with highly technical language.
 - The non-deterministic nature of LLMs including code generation, even when intent is unambiguous.
-- The instability of AI code-generation under otherwise small or unimportant changes to inputs.
+- The instability of LLM code-generation under otherwise small or unimportant changes to inputs.

 Together these mean that Generative AI tends to be used in the "initial generation" mode, where the user asks for code, and the AI generates a new function, module, feature change or entire codebase.
 While this is immensely powerful, it begs the question "what next", and doesn't give a stable iterative workflow for assisted software development.
-Most notably, repeated applications of this methodology with slightly changed specifications can lead to wildly different outputs.
+Repeated applications of this methodology with slightly changed specifications can lead to wildly different outputs.

 In practice, numerous techniques are utilized to "stabilize" the AI code generation process from an initial specification.
 These include: